moodleboy/moodle-block_slideshow/README.md

 It works with all core moodle themes except "Clean" due to an issue with the theme's ability to load Jquery correctly (MDL-41516)

+**Update** With the release of Moodle 2.5.2, MDL-41516 has been fixed and this block will work with Clean theme.

 **Tested with:**
 * Afterburner
 * Anomaly